Kansattica/Fluency/README.md

 - [ ] Numeric type for ints, floats, decimals, etc.
 - [X] Argument support for user defined functions.
 - [ ] Top and bottom arguments
-- [ ] Graph printer is kind of a hack and doesn't do all graphs correctly
+- [ ] Graph printer is a hack and doesn't do all graphs correctly
 - [ ] Add support for graphs with nodes that don't branch off from the head, such as Const
 - [ ] Runtime support for queue-type nodes so they don't have to maintain their own state
 - [ ] Optimizations: